Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 #### Inspiration

-I pulled inspiration from a number of websites and styles.
-This visual mood board served as a starting point for conversations with the team.
+I pulled creative inspiration from a number of websites and applications.
+The inspiration board below served as a starting point for conversations with the team about individual design components.
 <img src="http://nicholasgiles.com/assets/images/inspo.png" class="bigger-image" alt="Inspiration" />

 <h4>Typography</h4>